CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 The General Data Protection Regulation (GDPR) and Finnish national laws regulate sensitive personal data processing.

-A data controller is an individual or organisation that determines the purposes and means of the processing of personal data and it is usualy the academic organization
+A data controller is an individual or organisation that determines the purposes and means of the processing of personal data and it is usualy the academic organization.
+A data processor is an individual or organisation that processes personal data on behalf of a controller, for example an IT service provider with access to the personal data collected by the controller.
+In this case, CSC is the data processor.

-A processor is an individual or organisation that processes personal data on behalf of a controller.
-A processor can be a marketing agency taking care of another company’s marketing or an IT service provider with access to the personal data collected by the controller.
+According to the GDPR, a data controller is the entity (person, organization, etc.) that determines the why and the how for processing personal data, and usually this cossisponds to an academic organization.
+During CSC account and project creation, users are guided to view and accept CSC's Data Processing Agreement.
+As the data controller employs the project manager, they act as the data controller's representative.
+The Data Processing Agreement becomes valid between the academic organization (data controller) and CSC (data processor).

-According to Article 4 of the EU GDPR, a data controller is the entity (person, organization, etc.) that determines the why and the how for processing personal data.
 A data processor, on the other hand, is the entity that actually performs the data processing on the controller's behalf.

 Sensitive data is only accessible with appropriate authorization, rights, or permission.
 With SD services, access is always managed by the data controller via specific service components in compliance with the GDPR and national regulations.